ForestOfLight/skyoobguide/docs/terms-and-methods.md

 ## Graphics and FPS

 In the settings menu ingame, there’s a battery icon.
 This sets not only your graphics quality but also many frames are shown per second (FPS).
-There are four settings: 0, 1, 2, and 3.
-0 runs at 20fps, 1 and 3 run at 30fps, and 2 runs at 60fps.
+For normal devices graphics setting 0 (no lightning bolts) runs at 20fps, 1 and 3 run at 30fps, and 2 runs at 60fps.
+For older and low-end devices, graphics setting 0 runs at 20 fps, 1 and 2 run at 30fps, and 3 is inaccessible.
 Your fps are important for several reasons.
-First, you can only tap a button on screen during a frame, so turning down your fps can make the difficult timing of some tricks easier. *Speculation, not supported by code research:* Second, your player's position is calculated for each frame, making some tricks speedier with higher fps.
+First, you can only tap a button on screen during a frame, so decreasing your fps can make the difficult timing of some tricks easier. *Speculation, not supported by code research:* Second, your player's position is calculated for each frame, making some tricks speedier when you increasing your fps.

 {: .highlight }
 > Watch the FPS counter in the top right of the screen: